-Video Art Video Shop is a pop-up library that collects the unwanted, unloved and unseen video art and experimental film projects of artists and amateurs that are collecting dust on shelves and in personal archives.
+Video Art Video Shop is a pop-up library that collects the unseen video art and experimental film projects of artists and amateurs that are collecting dust on shelves and in personal archives.
 As the head librarian, I lovingly ingest these items into my temporary library, symbolically re-instating them into the art historical archive, before offering them to the public for redistribution.
 Visitors to the library can browse the collection and even sign up and take a video home.
 In exchange, I only ask that they allow me to follow up in one years time to find out what they did with their loan – did it simply sit on another shelf gathering other dust?; was it re-used or re-mixed into a new artwork?; was it screened and shared with others?; or did something more unlikely became of it…

 Video Art Video Shop has made stops in 2022 at: